istio/istio/mixer/doc/devel/development.md

 The Istio mixer is written in the [Go](http://golang.org) programming language.
 To build the mixer, you'll need a Go development environment.
-Builds for the Mixer require Go version 1.7.0.
+Builds for the mixer require Go version 1.7.0.
 If you haven't set up a Go development environment, please follow [these instructions](http://golang.org/doc/code.html) to install the Go tools.